Financier Epstein pleads not guilty to U.S. sex trafficking charges involving girls

 Epstein paid girls to recruit new girls, to ensure a “steady supply of new victims to exploit” prosecutors said.

-Three unnamed employees, one in Manhattan and two in Palm Beach, aided Epstein by arranging some of his sexual encounters, the indictment said.
 Several of Epstein’s accusers said that in the Florida deal, they were denied a chance to express their views, violating the federal Crime Victims’ Rights Act.
-In February of this year, a U.S. district judge in Florida agreed, saying the deal was illegal.

-Even so, the U.S. Department of Justice said in a court filing last month there was no reason to cancel the agreement.
+In February, a federal judge in Florida called the deal illegal.
+Even so, the Department of Justice said in a June court filing that there was no reason to cancel it.

+At a second court hearing on Monday, Assistant U.S. Attorney Alex Rossmiller said some of Epstein’s victims have been informed of the new indictment.

+Rossmiller, asked by U.S. District Judge Richard Berman whether other people might be charged, said no further indictment was imminent but one was possible “down the road.”

-Democrats in the U.S. House of Representatives confronted Acosta about his role in April, during a hearing before a House subcommittee on a routine budget matter.
+Democrats in the U.S. House of Representatives confronted Acosta about his role in the Florida agreement in April, during a hearing on a routine budget matter.

-Acosta told lawmakers that human trafficking was “an incredibly important issue,” and that his office’s efforts ensured that Epstein would be punished.
+Acosta assured lawmakers that human trafficking was “an incredibly important issue,” and said his office’s efforts ensured that Epstein would be punished.

 “I understand the frustration,” Acosta said.
 “It’s important to understand that he was going to get off with no jail time or restitution.
 It was the work of our office that resulted in him going to jail.”